1. Introduction

 As set out in Section 2, Local authorities have a requirement to meet their statutory duties under the Care Act 2014 and together with NHS partners, we are committed to supporting measurable improvements in Provider quality and maintain effective market insight & analysis of market quality.

-While PAMMS is a new digital system, its not new activity – LAs had already long undertaken quality assurance activity.
+While PAMMS is a relatively new digital system for us, it is not new activity – LAs had already long undertaken quality assurance activity.
 What PAMMS helps to offer is better consistency of approaches regionally so we can fulfil our duties as commissioners for safe and effective market assurance in a way that is not arduous for providers and can be managed within our resources availability to achieve better outcomes for the people who receive care and support.
 It providers an online portal for assessment feedback & co-produced action planning, and helps improve care service quality. reduces multiple QA assessments & action plans, reduce the impacts of provider failure and enhance local, sub-regional, regional & national collaboration.

-PAMMS Quality Assurance Module From April 2023, the PAMMS QA Module has been adoptted for all our Quality Assurance visits.
+PAMMS Quality Assurance Module Since April 2023, the PAMMS QA Module has been adoptted for all our Quality Assurance visits in Somerset.
 There are six sections in which to assess the provider’s quality – Standards are assessed in all appropriate areas in order to ‘triangulate’ the evidence:

 1. Assessment, Care Planning & Reviews